surf-visualization/blospray/readme.md

 ## Known limitations and bugs

-This project is developed for Blender 2.8x (currently in beta), as that will become the new stable version in a couple of months.
+This project is developed for Blender 2.8x, the latest stable release.
-Blender 2.7x is not supported at the moment and probably won't be, as the Python API isn't fully compatible with 2.8x.
-Plus, 2.8x is the future.
+Blender 2.7x is not supported.

 As BLOSPRAY is in early development some things are currently suboptimal or missing: